thosgood/thosgood.github.io/_posts/2019-07-29-graded-homotopy-structures.md

 <!--more-->
 ---

+**16/9/19 EDIT:** _As one of my supervisors recently pointed out to me, the property of being an `$n$-homotopy' is not transitive, and so this example is really a non-example.
+I'll keep the post here for reference purposes, but the only useful/true bits are those quoted from \[\RH19]._

+---

 The main reference is \[RH19\] Rachel Hardeman. _Computing A-homotopy groups using coverings and lifting properties_. [arXiv: 1904.12065](https://arxiv.org/abs/1904.12065).

 ### Preliminaries